The Cooling of Old White Dwarfs in 47 Tucanae: Models

-The white dwarf cooling simulations were all based on the \verb|test_suite| example \verb|wd_cool_0.6M| provided by MESA with the modifications described above.
-We also set \verb|use_Skye| to be false \footnote{The Skye equation of state was experimental in mesa-r15140, the version of MESA used for our cooling simulations.} and set \verb|Zbase| to be 0.004, the same value used for the simulation that produced the initial 47 Tuc white dwarf model.
-These simulations were run for $12.5~\mathrm{Gyr}$ of cooling time or until $T_\mathrm{eff}$ reached a lower limit of $2,000~\mathrm{K}$, whichever condition was reached first.
-These stopping conditions enabled the white dwarf models to become sufficiently faint to span the entire magnitude range of our data space while remaining within the parameter regime limits of MESA.

 The cooling models produced by these simulations describe how luminosity changes over time, and the cooling curves showing this relation for the different parameter combinations that were simulated are plotted in \cref{fig:cooling_curves}.
-The different curves within a given sub-figure show the effect of varying the envelope thickness for a fixed white dwarf mass and diffusion treatment.
-The different rows of sub-figures show the effect of varying the white dwarf mass, with the mass increasing from the top to bottom row; only a few select masses are shown for the sake of visualisation.
-The different columns correspond to the different diffusion scenarios: no diffusion (left), modified diffusion (middle), and standard diffusion (right).

-In the standard diffusion scenario, the faster diffusion, in particular at the boundary of the H envelope, causes the white dwarfs to undergo stronger residual H burning at early times and finish this residual burning at earlier times than in the other diffusion scenarios considered.
-In the modified treatment of diffusion, it takes longer for the elements to diffuse, so the residual H burning is delayed, which results in a cooling curve more similar to the scenario of no diffusion at early times.
+For these cooling curves, the luminosity has been converted to the apparent magnitude in the F606W filter using the same procedure as used in the unbinned likelihood analysis and described in \cref{sec:deepacs_unbinned_likelihood}. \cref{fig:cooling_curves_qhseries} shows the effect of varying the envelope thickness for a fixed white dwarf mass of $\mwd = 0.5314~M_\odot$, while \cref{fig:cooling_curves_mwdseries} shows the effect of varying the white dwarf mass for a fixed envelope thickness of $\lqh = -3.65$.
+Though the difference between the curves for different $\mwd$ values in \cref{fig:cooling_curves_mwdseries} is less visually distinct than for the curves of different $\lqh$ values in \cref{fig:cooling_curves_qhseries}, our unbinned likelihood analysis of the data studied in this work is still sensitive enough to distinguish between them, which will be seen in the results presented in \cref{sec:deepacs_results}.
+Note that the curves shown in \cref{fig:cooling_curves_qhseries} correspond to the original models produced by MESA without interpolating.
+In order to compare models of different $\mwd$ values in the unbinned likelihood analysis (and in \cref{fig:cooling_curves_mwdseries}), the cooling curves were interpolated onto a grid of $\lqh$ values.